 Update: How to Re-Assess and Re-Engage

-Like you, my heart and head are heavy in the wake of the Boston Marathon bombings on April 15.
+Like you, my heart and head are heavy in the wake of the Boston Marathon bombing [or relate this guidance to the latest mass tragedy—there are so distressingly many of them].
 Especially since I feel so helpless.

 Here are my right-now recommendations for your organization’s response to this crisis and to others that, unfortunately, we will face together.
 Already follow-ups are undermining our collective sense of safety and well-being.